 KESS does not support or promote perspectives or messages stated at seminars or in policy briefings or PowerPoint presentations.
 The opportunity to apply to present at KESS is open to all academics and researchers employed by a university partner.
 When the call is open, it is promoted through the university partners’ internal communication channels and social media.
 Contributions from all perspectives are encouraged.
 All presentations are required to be independent, evidence-informed, robust and reliable, as well as relevant to policy and law-making relating to Northern Ireland.

 Embedded in the KESS model are: the local universities via their academics; Assembly committees via their Chairpersons; the Assembly’s RaISe via its Researchers; and, a broad spectrum of attendees.
 As in the past, when there is an absence of Assembly Committee Chairs due to political circumstances, the KESS model is adapted; with the Researcher delivering the Welcome and the Opening Remarks.
 Attendees may include: MLAs and their staff; political party staff; Assembly and Departmental officials; others from the public and private sectors; academics; voluntary and community groups; and, members of the public.

 Seminars are free and are held on Wednesdays, normally from October through June.
-(When necessary, due to political circumstances, KESS may start its annual programme later in the year.)
+When necessary, due to political circumstances, KESS may start its annual programme later in the year, or may temporarily suspend programming.
 Each seminar starts at 1.30pm in Parliament Buildings, located on Stormont Estate.